Avner Faingulernt: Academic career

 Faingulernt has a Bachelor's degree in Film & TV department and Psychology department at Tel Aviv University, 1993.
-In 1999, he was one of the people who initiated the Film Department with Professor Haim Bresheet at Sapir Academic College.
-They opened the film school and Faingulernt became the chair in the end of 2001.
+In 1999, he was one of the people who initiated the Film Department with Professor Haim Bresheeth at Sapir Academic College.
+They opened the film school and Faingulernt became the chair in the end of 2001 after Bresheeth's voluntary exile to the UK.

 Between the years 2005 and 2009 he studied for a Master's degree and a Doctor of Philosophy degree in the University of East London in England.
 The subject of his doctorate was: The Fathers Return in the Modern European Cinematic Odysseys.

 In 2011, upon the opening of Master's degree program in the University of Haifa, Faingulernt was recruited as a part of its academic faculty.
 In 2012 he was a visiting professor at Columbia University in New York City.
 He also taught a practical workshop of "Desert and Journey", a collaboration between the Film and TV School of the Academy of Performing Arts in Prague and Sapir Academic College's master's degree program.

 In 2014, Faingulernt founded, alongside Prof. Judd Ne'eman, the master's degree program of the School of Audio & Visual arts at Sapir Academic College.
 He was the head of the program until 2018.

-In 2017-2018 Faingulernt had been appointed as visiting professor at Filmakademie Baden Württemberg, ludwigsburg.
+In 2017–2018 Faingulernt had been appointed as visiting professor at Filmakademie Baden Württemberg, ludwigsburg.

-Since 2019, Faingulernt is the dean of Faculty of Arts at Kibbutzim college in Neve Tzedek, Tel aviv.
+Since 2019, Faingulernt is the dean of Faculty of Arts at Kibbutzim College in Neve Tzedek, Tel Aviv.
 He is leading an integration of arts, developing the faculty in community-based and experimental paths.

-Faingulernt is a member of Israel Directors' and Screenwriters' Union and Documentary Film Makers Forum.
+Faingulernt is a member of Israel Directors' and screenwriters' Union and Documentary Film Makers Forum.
 He was co-chair of this Forum in 2019–2020.